Financial Aid Glossary

 Subsidized and unsubsidized loans

 These terms refer to “interest characteristics” of loans.
 With a “subsidized” loan, the federal government pays the interest while a student is enrolled.
 By contrast, the student is responsible for the interest on an “unsubsidized” loan.
 Repayment of student loans, both subsidized and unsubsidized, can be deferred until after graduation.
 Accrued interest on an unsubsidized loan is “capitalized” prior to repayment.
 The amount of financial need relative to other aid received determines whether or not a student loan is subsidized.
 For example, if a particular student’s financial need is $20,000 and grants, scholarships, and student employment total $10,000, the student would be eligible for a $3,500 subsidized loan.
 The remaining loan eligibility will be a $2,000 unsubsidized.
 Parent loans are not subsidized.
-EMU sends comprehensive descriptions of student and parent loan programs along with the initial packet of application forms (in January) and with the financial aid award letter.
+EMU sends comprehensive descriptions of student and parent loan programs along with the initial packet of application forms (in January) and with the financial aid notification.

 To calculate the cash payment, the total amount of financial aid is subtracted from the cost of attendance.
 On-campus employment is considered financial aid.
 However, since this aid is received bi-weekly beginning mid-September and is based on actual hours worked, employment eligibility should be excluded when determining cash payment.

 EMU uses the services of CASHNet, to provide students and families with the option of making monthly payments, beginning in July, instead of making a single cash payment at the beginning of each semester.
 For more information regarding payment options visit the EMU Business Office.

 Financial Aid Notification letter